gonaumov/babelPresentation/babelPresentationen.md

 console.log(foo(true));
 ```
 # Iterators + For..Of
-Iterator обектите позволяват итерация с подобно for..in с custom for..of
+Iterator objects enable custom iteration like CLR IEnumerable or Java Iterable.
+Generalize for..in to custom iterator-based iteration with for..of.
-Няма нужда от от масив, позволявайки ни lazy design.
+Don’t require realizing an array, enabling lazy design patterns like LINQ.
 ```javascript
 let fibonacci = {
   [Symbol.iterator]() {